ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 ### Adding a Playbook Repository

-Add a repository so that {{ site.data.product.title }} can discover and make available your playbooks.
+Add a repository so that {{ site.data.product.title_short }} can discover and make available your playbooks.

 1. Navigate to menu:Automation\[Ansible \> Repositories\].